-

 Sunlight – Poetale of Gratitude

-Why am I so happy to see the sun rise and smell her sweet fragrance?
+Why am I so happy to see the sunrise and smell her sweet fragrance?
 I may not explain exactly, but this is why.
-Before now I slept like a log, snoring away, unconscious to the world’s drama.
-Nocturnal creatures crept, birds hoot.
-The night is innocently quiet but may have consumed many.
-My windows… Continue reading Sunlight – Poetale of Gratitude
+Before now, I slept like a log, snoring away, unconscious of the world’s drama.
+Nocturnal creatures crept, and birds hooted.
+The night is innocently quiet, but it may have consumed many.
+My…

 Morning Wind